Imran-imtiaz48/Charity-Management-System-Database/README.md

-This database is designed to optimize operations for a charity organization, managing donors, projects, donations, staff, expenses, events, and their interconnected relationships.
+This relational database system is designed to streamline operations for a charitable organization.
+It facilitates comprehensive management of donors, projects, donations, staff, expenses, and events, while fostering clear visibility into their interconnected relationships.

 ### Donors:
 The "Donors" table stores information about individuals or entities who contribute funds or resources to the charity organization.
 It includes details such as the donor's name, email, and phone number.